 When two connected components are neighboring, the character typographical classes of two connected components can be estimated by the relative location of one with respect to the other.
-Table 3 shows every possible combination of two neighboring connected components.
+In this paper, the relative locations are summarized at . shows every possible combination of two neighboring connected components.